 Asia Liberty Forum brings together friends of the freedom movement across Asia to discuss challenges facing the region and to learn from one another how to most effectively advance free-market reforms.

 You will learn from distinguished speakers and participate in interactive sessions to strengthen civil society efforts to move public policy in the direction of greater freedom.
-At the closing dinner, Atlas Network will announce the winners of its Regional Liberty Awards, which celebrate the most successful projects by Atlas Network partners.
+At the Asia Liberty Awards Dinner, Atlas Network will announce the winners of its Regional Liberty Awards, which celebrate the most successful projects by Atlas Network partners.

 Asia Liberty Forum will take place at the Colombo Hilton in Colombo, Sri Lanka on Thursday, February 28 and Friday, March 1.
 Plan to arrive on February 27 as programming will begin early on February 28, 2019.
 The Asia Liberty Forum Awards Dinner will take place on the evening of Thursday, February 28 at the Hilton Colombo.

-Major sponsorship for Atlas Network's Regional Liberty Forums generously provided by the John Templeton Foundation, Smith Family Foundation, and Freda Utley Foundation
+Major sponsorship for Atlas Network's Regional Liberty Forums generously provided by the John Templeton Foundation, Smith Family Foundation, Freda Utley Foundation, Templeton Religion Trust, and the Rainbow Fund.

 Dress is business casual for the Asia Liberty Forum conference.
 Dress for the Asia Freedom Dinner on Thursday, February 28 is black tie optional or cocktail attire, traditional dress encouraged.